ch-stark/argocdpoliciesblog/blog.md

 * RHACM can be used to install/configure Gitops-Operator/ArgoCD consistently either on the Hub or on Managed-Clusters.
   Using the App-of-Apps pattern you can e.g. have a root Gitops-Operator/ArgoCD -Application which deploys other Applications from them one or more can have the purpose to deploy Policies.

-* It offers you the option to enforce and monitor the settings of ArgoCD regardless if you have a centralized or decentralized approach.
-This means you can consistently rollout Gitops-Operator/Argocd to your fleet of clusters avoiding any issues which come from inconsistencies e.g. regarding RBAC and which are else difficult to see and to troubleshoot.
+* It offers you the option to enforce and monitor the settings of Gitops-Operator/ArgoCD regardless if you have a centralized or decentralized approach.
+This means you can consistently rollout the configuration to your fleet of clusters avoiding any issues which come from inconsistencies e.g. regarding RBAC and which are later difficult to see and to troubleshoot.

 * by deploying Policies (together with its Placementinfo) and using a simple ArgoCD-App (deployed on the Hub) you can bootstrap and consistently configure a whole fleet of Clusters